tardate/LittleArduinoProjects/Electronics101/Power/BridgeDoublerSplitSupply/README.md

 can be very unsafe unless care is taken to ensure this is wired to the neutral mains wire.

 Any sufficiently-rated rectifier would do for the bridge, however I'm using 1N5819 for low forward voltage to minimise loss.
-For testing, a 10kΩ resistor is in cicuit as a representative load.
+For testing, a 10kΩ resistor is in-circuit as a representative load.

 ![Breadboard](./assets/BridgeDoubler_bb.jpg?raw=true)